Yang Guifei: Princess and Taoist nun

-On 10 Feb 736, seventeen-year-old Yang Yuhuan married Li Mao, the Prince of Shou and the son of Emperor Xuanzong and Consort Wu.
-She thus carried the title of Princess of Shou.
+On 10 February 736, seventeen-year-old Yang married Li Mao, the Prince of Shou and the son of Emperor Xuanzong and Consort Wu.
+Yang Yuhuan thus carried the title of Princess of Shou.
 After Consort Wu died in January 738, Emperor Xuanzong was greatly saddened by the death of his then-favorite concubine.
 Some time after that, however, Princess Yang somehow came into Xuanzong's favor and the Emperor decided to take her as his consort.
-However, since Princess Yang was already the wife of his son, Emperor Xuanzong stealthily arranged her to become a Taoist nun, with the tonsured name Taizhen, in order to prevent criticism that would affect his plan of making her his concubine.
+However, since Princess Yang was already the wife of his son, Emperor Xuanzong secretly arranged for her to become a Taoist nun, with the tonsured name Taizhen, in order to prevent criticism that would affect his plan of making her his concubine.
 Yang then stayed, for a brief moment, as a Taoist nun in the palace itself, before Emperor Xuanzong made her an imperial consort after bestowing a new wife on his son Li Mao.
 Yang became the favorite consort of the Emperor.